 Ruth Kraft Strohschein Professor of Biology, Kristen Page

-Professor, Nadine Rorem
+Professor, Raymond Lewis, Nadine Rorem

-Assistant Professor, Allison Ruark, Meredith Sommars
+Assistant Professors, Allison Ruark, Meredith Sommars

-Instructor/Lab Associate, Coreen Ogilvie, M.A.T.
+Instructor/Lab Associate, Coreen Ogilvie

 See the Financial Information section of this catalog for course fees.